How to write copy for your website by answering these 5 questions

 Do you really understand what you’re trying to accomplish with the words on your website?
-Being able to answer these 5 questions will help you write the message you are meant to truly share, with those who need to hear it so you can help them solve their problems.
-Grab a pen and paper and start jotting down your answers as you listen!
+Being able to answer these 5 questions will help you write copy so you can share the message you are meant to truly share, with those who need to hear it so you can help them solve their problems.
+Grab a pen and paper and start jotting down your answers as you read!

 Have questions?
-Come get your answers in Ask Me Anything.
+Come get your answers in Tech Check.

 Have you ever played the left right straight game with your kids?
 I used to do this, especially when I had twin two year old boys, a one-year-old and I was pregnant with my fourth.